Areas of specialization in Agriculture and their importance The following are the different areas.which one can specialize in the study of agriculture

 What are the areas of specialization in agriculture?

 This deals with the study of the soil.
 It has to do with knowing the nature and types or classes of the soil, how to prepare the soil for crop production and managing the soil in a way that will enhance high yield of crops.
-A person that studied soil science is called soil scientist.
+A person that studied soil science is called a soil scientist.

 This is the study of farm animals.
-Farm animals are also called livestock.’
+Farm animals are also called livestock.\’

 .
 Crop Science/Agronomy as an area of specialization in agriculture

-This area deals with the study of crops, it is concerned with knowing the different kinds of crops and their varieties, the of cultivating them, what they require to grow and produce This area is closely connected with soil science hence universities prefer to use the term agronomy to include soil science and crop science.
+This area deals with the study of crops, it is concerned with knowing the different kinds of crops and their varieties, the of cultivating them and what they require to grow and produce This area is closely connected with soil science hence universities prefer to use the term agronomy to include soil science and crop science.
 The agronomist is one who is specialized in crop science.

 4. Agricultural Education

 This is the study and teaching of agriculture in schools.
 People who teach agricultural science in schools and colleges are called Agricultural Educators or Agricultural Science Teachers.
-In the universities or other higher institutions, they are called Agricultural Lecturers.
+In universities or other higher institutions, they are called Agricultural Lecturers.

 5. Agricultural Extension as one of the areas of specialization in agriculture